yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 First the code goes through each patch file provided by a recipe.
 If a valid CVE ID is found in the name of the file, the corresponding CVE is considered as patched.
-Don't forget that if multiple CVE IDs are found in the file name, only the last one is considered.
+Don't forget that if multiple CVE IDs are found in the filename, only the last one is considered.
 Then, the code looks for ``CVE: CVE-ID`` lines in the patch file.
 The found CVE IDs are also considered as patched.